jamarier/rand-exam/README.md

 * All operations are done with FLOAT.
 The INT command convert value in top of stack into int.

-* Any variable is substitute by its value.
+* Any variable is substituted by its value.
 The value have to be valid number  or operations.

 * You can use functions.
 The output of the functions have to be valid numbers or operations.

 * You can use numbers (ints or float) directly.
 All are converted to float.

+* All arguments are striped (removed spaces before and after the content), if you have a variable name with a space at the begining or the end (very bad idea), you can escape using double parentheses: (( A long variable name with spaces at the beggining)).

 #### Format functions